maxmullin-pitt/Video-Essay-Repository/README.md

 ## Video Essay Repository
- Video Essay githib

-filler  content to be filled out later

 # Summary
 In the introduction I introuce the topic of AI use in the field of artwork.
 From animation to just general images, the use of AI has seen a giant uptick in the past couple years.